migros/fotoobo/docs/source/usage/inventory.rst

   done with username and password.

 **hostname** *string* (required)

   The hostname or IP address of the FortiClient EMS device.
-May be followed by its connection port if it's not 443.
+Do not add the protocol before or the port number after, just the hostname or ip address.
 Due to security reasons the connection to a FortiClient EMS is always done with the protocol https.

   * ``myems.mydomain.local``
-  * ``myems.mydomain.local:8443``
-  * ``10.20.30.40:9443``
+  * ``10.20.30.40``

+**https_port** *number* (optional, default 443)

+  The port number to use for accessing the https api.

 **password** *string* (required)

   The password used to login to the FortiClient EMS.

 **username** *string* (required)

   The username used to login to the FortiClient EMS.

 **type** *string* (required)

   Specifies the type of device.
 Use 'forticlientems' for FortiClient EMS devices.

 **example**